drogonframework/drogon-docs/ENG-02-Installation.md

 [English](ENG-02-Installation) | [简体中文](CHN-02-安装)

-This section takes Linux as an example to introduce the installation process.
+This section takes Ubuntu 18.04, CentOS 7.5, MacOS 12.2 as an example to introduce the installation process.
 Other systems are similar;

 ## System Requirements